mochinokiladra/LING-L645/FinalProject/README.md

 |:-----------------------   |:----------------------                     |
 | 0.9869                    | 0.9774                                     |

 So, training on high cosine similarity pairs does lead to a significant improvement in its ability to distinguish paraphrases from similar-looking non-paraphrases.
-Interestingly, the model's performance on test set 1 decreases slightly.
+Interestingly, the model's performance on test set 1 decreases a bit.
 Test set 2 is still a bit more difficult than test set 1, even after training on the high-cosine-similarity pairs.

 ### What would have made this project better? / What could I try in the future?